Alpental: Recreation

-Alpental Valley is a popular outdoor recreation area in the Cascades during both the summer and winter.
+Alpental Valley is a popular outdoor recreation area in the Cascades during summer and winter.

-In the summer, Alpental Valley provides a starting a point for hikers and climbers.
-The hiking trails provide access to the Alpine Lakes Wilderness; there is a rich history of climbing starting from the Alpental Valley floor.
+In the summer, Alpental Valley provides a starting point for hikers and climbers.
+The hiking trails provide access to the Alpine Lakes Wilderness; there is a rich climbing history starting from the Alpental Valley floor.

 During winter, people downhill ski and snowboard at the challenging but historically relaxed Alpental Ski Area (part of The Summit at Snoqualmie ski resort).
-Recent additions by Booth Creek Holdings have added gas fire pits, heated sidewalks and other human comforts.
+Recent additions by Booth Creek Holdings have added gas fire pits, heated sidewalks, and other comforts.
 While most of the mountain is skiable by intermediate and advanced skiers, the cliff areas are the roughest skiing terrain in the state, and must only be attempted by very experienced skiers.
-The expert run International is well-known among Puget Sound area skiers and snowboarders, and has been affectionately nicknamed "Nash."
-The ski area is served by four chair lifts and a magic carpet on the west side of the valley beneath Denny Mountain.
+The expert-run International is well known among Puget Sound area skiers and snowboarders, and has been affectionately nicknamed "Nash."
+Four chair lifts and a magic carpet on the west side of the valley beneath Denny Mountain serve the ski area.
 People backcountry ski, snowshoe and ice climb in Alpental Valley using the upper parking lots, traditionally known as lots 3 and 4, as a starting point.

 Olympic gold medalist Debbie Armstrong developed her skills at Alpental while growing up in Seattle.
 The run "Debbie's Gold" and the "Armstrong Express" chairlift are named for her.

-Avalanches are a risk in the Alpental Valley; a number of people have died in the valley as a results of avalanches.
+Avalanches are a risk in the Alpental Valley; several people have died in the valley as a result of avalanches.
+As of the 2024-25 season there are five lifts and one conveyer.
+The lifts are one High speed Quad, two old school no safety bar double's, and two new Triples.